 "It was a lot of work to get the project off the ground but it was worth it because over the years it's been joined by so many people from across the UK and Europe, and from further afield such as the USA, Dubai and Ecuador.
 One of the hardest things was learning how to successfully grow sunflowers - a skill which still occasionally lets me down thanks to slugs and the northern British climate."

 "The donation we received from The Co-operative Bank's Customer Donation Fund will go towards sending seeds and information packs to more people than ever.
 It's such a joy to be able to share photos of the sunflowers grown by project participants, a simple act that brings our community together and raises awareness of these rare conditions."

 The Co-operative Bank's Customer Donation Fund supports Community Directplus customers with their special projects and fundraising.
 Our Community Directplus account gives registered charities, community interest companies, co-operatives and credit unions an ethical way to bank for free.

-All Community Directplus account holders can apply for up to £1000 from the Customer Donation Fund to support special projects and fundraising activities.
-The closing dates for applications are March and September, and they will then be assessed in April and October.
-We will notify you of the outcome of your application.
-Apply using the form below.
+If you’re a Community Directplus account holder, you can apply for up to £1,000 from the Customer Donation Fund to support special projects and fundraising activities by completing the form below.